Chintheche: Infrastructure

 Chintheche is on the paved M5 Salima – Mzuzu road.
-It is served by minibuses from Nkhata Bay, Nkhotakota and Mzuzu.
-Most roads in the Chintheche area are dirt tracks.
-There is one police station.
+It is served by minibuses and taxis from Nkhata Bay, Nkhotakota and Mzuzu.the airport on the west of the town was closed in 1990s and currently is used as home ground for local soccer team Chintheche United FC The only tarred Roads are the M5 and stretch from M5 to Chintheche Inn.
+Otherwise, most roads in the Chintheche Town, though accessible all year round, are dirt tracks.
+There is one police station, hospital, post office, market, several schools and water supply.